dnichols1/dnichols1.github.io/_posts/2020-04-22-memory-forecasts.md

 Given the rate of events, it is then anticipated that it will take closer to one thousand detections to find evidence for the gravitational-wave memory effect.
 It is thus more likely to be discovered during the next upgrade of the LIGO and Virgo detectors after the detectors achieve their design sensitivity (when LIGO A+ and Advanced Virgo+ are operating).

-In more recent work with Alex Grant and I revisited the forecasts for the detection of the gravitational-wave memory effect, because the rate of binary-black-hole mergers was determined more precisely after the many additional discoveries and improved modeling of the binary-black-hole population that occurred during LIGO's third observing run.
+In more recent work, Alex Grant and I revisited the forecasts for the detection of the gravitational-wave memory effect, because the rate of binary-black-hole mergers was determined more precisely after the many additional discoveries and improved modeling of the binary-black-hole population that occurred during LIGO's third observing run.
 The LIGO A+ upgrade was also approved, which changed LIGO's observing plans.
 We found that the memory effect would be likely to be detected for the population of black-hole mergers within a few years of LIGO A+ reaching its design sensitivity.
 For the next-generation gravitational-wave detector, Cosmic Explorer, this detector would likely detect the memory effect from a single, high signal-to-noise binary-black-hole observation.